 Research group relies on Coreform Cubit to generate high-quality models for numerical simulations

-Coreform Cubit is used by the chair of the Theoretical Electrical Engineering at the Helmut Schmidt University Hamburg to generate parametrizable meshes for numerical simulations of various problems
+Coreform Cubit is used at Helmut Schmidt University Hamburg to generate parametrizable meshes for numerical simulations of various problems

 Theoretical Electrical Engineering and Numerical Field Calculation (TET) is a research group at the Helmut Schmidt University, University of the Federal Armed Forces in Hamburg, Germany.
 Its areas of research include computational electromagnetics, particularly multi-physical simulations such as coupled magneto-mechanical problems; numerical optimization of electromagnetic test environments; bioelectromagnetism; and machine learning and artificial intelligence.
 In this context, a highly efficient finite element method (FEM) software package in MATLAB was developed, where Coreform Cubit is the preferred tool to generate the required meshes.

 Due to its largely self-explanatory features and detailed documentation, Coreform Cubit is used regularly by electrical engineering students to conduct research for their theses.
 Its ability to generate meshes of parametrized technical devices using its powerful scripting options is an integral part of teaching in their graduate courses.

 TET also uses Coreform Cubit in its numerical simulation workflow in many research problems, including the analysis of biological reactions to an electromagnetic field detailed below.

 As the number of electric devices in our everyday lives has increased, human exposure to electromagnetic fields has risen as well.
 To understand the impact of the electromagnetic field exposure on the human body, a FEM-based algorithm coupled with a domain decomposition was developed to simulate the behavior of biological cells in an electromagnetic field.